hdShang/arxiv-daily/docs/cs-GR/2025-06-03/papers/250605397v1-gen4d-synthesizing-humans-and-scenes-in-the-wild.md

 ---
 layout: default
-title: Gen4D: Synthesizing Humans and Scenes in the Wild
+title: "Gen4D: Synthesizing Humans and Scenes in the Wild"
 ---

 # Gen4D: Synthesizing Humans and Scenes in the Wild